 And it's not just the expensive dishwashers that offer integrated controls, either!
-Models with fully integrated top controls start at around $529, such as the Frigidaire FFID2426TS in stainless steel, so you don't have to break the bank if you want a seamless look for less.
-Of course, holiday sales and package deals can drop these prices by 20% or more - during a recent sale, that Frigidaire model was under $350!
+Models with fully integrated top controls start at around $529 MSRP, such as the Frigidaire FFID2426TS in stainless steel, so you don't have to break the bank if you want a seamless look for less.
+Of course, holiday sales and package deals can drop these prices by 20% or more - during one major sale in 2019, this Frigidaire model was under $350!

 Which is the Better Option for You?

 Which should you choose?
 That depends.

 You may prefer a front control model if...

 You want controls that are as accessible as possible

 You like cycle status indicator lights to show the progress of a cycle or a digital time remaining display

 You want a kitchen appliance suite with matching handles and hardware, but don't want to deal with matching the dishwasher handles/want to go for a different brand for your dishwasher

 You prefer a recessed handle design (although some top control models also come with pocket handles)